 Digital and Dynamic Is the Way

 The more traditional workplace blueprint is nearly obsolete.
-It loses ground every day to more dynamic and digital-oriented trends.
+It loses ground every day to more dynamic, flexible, and digital-oriented trends.
 There is a lot that is contributing to the change, with the emergence of new technologies certainly at the forefront.
 The most important element, however, stems from the ever-changing demands and needs of today’s workforce.

 It’s vital to remember that workplace experience impacts all programs and departments, not just those related to internal culture.
 Everything from the food served in the company cafeteria to the technology used to complete tasks has a place, and it impacts the experience of individuals either positively or negatively.
-Other factors include employee program requirements, physical environments, wellness, support programs and incentives, culture, processes and even the brand image.
+Other factors include employee experience program requirements, physical environments, wellness, support programs and incentives, culture, processes and even the brand image.

 Companies with highly-engaged workers outperform their peers by 147% in earnings per share.
 It pays to focus on the workplace experience, particularly to achieve happier, healthier employees.